HANICA-DWA/sep2021-project-opossum/README.md

 7. Select the following folder `\wcag-tool\chrome-extension\dist`

 The extension should now be added to your browser and ready to use.

+> Before deploying you should make sure you built the project properly.
+This ensures you have the latest changes and the dist folder is up to date.
+More about this can be found in the [chrome-extension README](./wcag-tool/chrome-extension/README.md).

 ## Documentation